rpuertais/Platformer-Game/README.md

 ### Description

-$(Collect coins and jump between platforms to complete the level)
+$(Collect coins and jump between platforms to complete the level and get the best highscore)

 ### Features